 However, if you apply traditional legal concepts to driverless car crashes, you can draw a few helpful conclusions.
 For instance, the law holds people responsible for their negligence.
 So, if you do something careless or reckless when you operate an automated car that causes a crash, you could be held responsible for any harm that you cause others to suffer.

-A driver gets out of his car and forgets to put the vehicle in park.
+Consider this: a driver gets out of his car and forgets to put the vehicle in park.
 The vehicle rolls away and strikes someone, causing serious injuries.
 In this scenario, the driver would clearly be negligent and liable for those injuries even though the driver technically did not operate the vehicle at the time it struck the victim.
 Likewise, the owner of a driverless vehicle has an obligation to use the vehicle properly even if the driver technically does not “drive” the car.
 If the owner fails to operate the vehicle according to the manufacturer’s instructions, and a crash results, the owner could be liable.

 Getting Legal Help After a Driverless Vehicle Crash